 If you’ve tried unsuccessfully to get DSL service from Covad Communications and you’ve been told that Verizon is to blame — you may be the victim of deception, according to Verizon.
 The telecommunications company announced that it

-in federal court in U.S. District Court for Northern California in San Jose, charging Covad with orchestrating an “intentional campaign of lies and distortions designed to deceive the public and regulators and to shift its operating costs and blame for its own problems to Verizon.”
+has filed suit in federal court in U.S. District Court for Northern California in San Jose, charging Covad with orchestrating an “intentional campaign of lies and distortions designed to deceive the public and regulators and to shift its operating costs and blame for its own problems to Verizon.”
 Verizon is seeking injunctive relief against Covad, as well as damages.

 Covad submitted more than 22,000 false reports, asserted Verizon.
 The reports claimed that Verizon failed to provide DSL lines that would have connected Covad DSL customers to the Verizon network.
 Verizon said that its claim is backed by the testimony of more than two-dozen former Covad employees, who indicate they were pressured and badgered into making false reports.